wdiazcarballo/ACM_School_Barcelona/A deep dive into sustainable generative AI and HPC systems.md

 ```
 **Tips**:
 - This loads GCC 14.2 with RISC-V vector support
-- Use `module list` to verify it's loaded
+- `module list` can be used to verify it's loaded
 - Required for XTheadVector intrinsics

 **Step 2 - Navigate to exercise directory**: